2004 Contest Winners

 Hawaii resident Jennifer Kawata received top honors in the photography contest for her picture of students examining a sulfur-lined fumerole on White Island, off the coast of New Zealand.

-The Photography contest was open to the general public.
+The photography contest was open to the general public.
 People took pictures of Earth Scientists at work or of students learning Earth science.
 They were encouraged to capture some of what goes into studying our dynamic planet on film.
 Submissions could include print or digital photographs.

-Visual Arts Contest
+Visual Art Contest

 Jeffrey Colgrove, Jr., from Mandeville, Louisiana, won the Visual Art Contest with his colorful drawing of a tsunami.